Alex Verdugo Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.

-- The Marlins have the 11th-ranked team ERA among all league pitching staffs (3.95).
+- The Marlins have a 3.93 team ERA that ranks 10th across all league pitching staffs.

-- Marlins pitchers combine to surrender 79 home runs (one per game), the fifth-fewest in baseball.
+- The Marlins give up the sixth-fewest home runs in baseball (80 total, 1.0 per game).

+- Luzardo (6-5) gets the starting nod for the Marlins in his 17th start of the season.
+He's put together a 3.77 ERA in 90 2/3 innings pitched, with 103 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.